Peter Grindrod: Career

 He has developed models and methods for analyzing large networks (range dependent random graphs) occurring within the biosciences, such as in genome, proteome and metabolome interactions.
 He is interested in applications of mathematics to phenomena in the Digital Economy, and within neurodynamics.
 He is working on methods for analysing very large and evolving graphs/networks, including forecasting, inference and intervention problems.
 These have applications to large communication (telco, email social) networks – especially in monitoring marketing and intervention applications (including CT, cyber, and radicalisation modelling).

 In 1998 he was co-founder and Technical Director of a start–up company, Numbercraft Limited, supplying services and software to retailers and consumer goods manufacturers.
 The need to extract structure and information, rapidly, and exhaustively, from large commercial data sets drove this.
 He worked with all of the major grocery retailers in the UK and their largest suppliers.
 Numbercraft, designed as a five-year project, was acquired by Lawson Software (St Paul, US) in 2003.

 Around 2010, he was a co-founder of Cignifi Inc, based in Boston MA, developing behaviour based credit scoring methods for mobile Network Operators' (MNO's) customers, depending on their individual call data records over a just a few weeks.
 Cignifi operates within a number of counties, in partnerships with MNOs wishing to extend mobile bang to include loans, insurance es and other financial products.

 Grindrod is also active in advising digital marketing companies, on their use of social network analytics.

 He advises on technologies and methods that can use transactional (behavioural) data rather than traditional credit scoring methods (as many companies are thin file/no file).

-He is also a champion of agent based simulation as a means of modelling and forecasting global marine trade and transport at a fundamental level.
-Maritime players are in increasingly dependent on such data science and he chairs a start-up, GTT Analytics Ltd, within this sector.
+He has explored agent-based simulation as a means of modelling and forecasting global marine trade and transport.
+Maritime groups are dependent on such data science.

 In 2025, he founded an Oxford start-up, Astut Ltd, to develop creative hybrid AI generating viable decision options in response to never-before-experienced situations.
 Such problems have no relevant prior data, yet may have many constraints.
 Strategic decision-making and high stakes one-off decision-making fall into this class.
 Early applications are drawn from a number of sectors.
-Astut's technolgy is delivered to end users by various sector channel partners.
+Astut's technology is delivered to end users by various sector channel partners.